Teach about Iran with Film

 The Music of Strangers: Yo-Yo Ma and the Silk Road Ensemble is a powerful global education tool.
 This stunning documentary follows musicians, artists and storytellers from around the world as they explore the ways art can both preserve traditions and shape cultural evolution.
 The film includes an exploration of the life and work of Iranian musician Kayhan Kalhor.
 After the Iranian Revolution, Kalhor moved to Europe and Canada, and eventually immigrated to the United States.
 His work reflects both the folk melodies of Kurdish Iran and classical Iranian music.
 Our curriculum guide for The Music of Strangers features a lesson on the pivotal historic event of the Iranian Revolution, and its lasting effects on Iranian culture, for grades 7-12.

-The Music of Strangers is rated PG-13.
 Learn more about teaching with The Music of Strangers.

 Related Resources